bongiozzo/musica_mustdie/output/band_mirzadeh.md

 # Mirzadeh

+Melodic Black/Gothic Metal

-Дискография
+## Дискография

-"Ancient Rites" 2003, Black Metal
+### "Ancient Rites" 2003, Black Metal

+1. All for one Immortal  04:52
+2. Under the Veil of Misery  05:04
+3. Verenkantaja  03:44
+4. Winter Ceremony  05:07
+5. Sacred Soil  02:05  (instrumental)
+6. Sweet Soul of Shadows  03:47
+7. Fullmoon Dream  04:38
+8. Apostate in Orgy  04:41

+ recorded and mixed at Studio Watercastle 16.8.2002 - 18.8.2002 and 17.3. - 21.3.2003 by Arttu Sarvanne
+ mastered at Finnvox by Minerva Pappi produced by Mirzadeh with Arttu Sarvanne
+ Cover art by W. Smerdulak - www.smerd.tk

+ The album consists 5 new songs and 3 songs from the ''Sweet Souls of Shadows'' demo.

-"The Creatures of Loviatar" 2006, Black Metal
+### "The Creatures of Loviatar" 2006, Black Metal

+1. Whispers From Filthy Womb  02:00
+2. Precious Death  04:31
+3. Viper of the Frozen Ground  04:16
+4. Witness of Moonlight Mystery  05:36
+5. Louhi's Legacy  04:18
+6. Fullmoon Dream  04:13
+7. Kalman Kevдt  04:33
+8. Tuonelan Lasten Tanssi  04:39
+9. Melancholy  03:54
+10. Kalmisto  02:01

-"Desired Mythic Pride" 2014, Black Metal
+### "Desired Mythic Pride" 2014, Black Metal

+1. Secrets
+2. The Forger of Celestial Sphere
+3. Aino
+4. Ukon Vakka
+5. Rain Of Blood
+6. The Washed Yards
+7. Demented Visions of Madness
+8. Myrkkymieli
+9. Lost
+10. The Plains of Time
+11. Rise With Norther Witchcraft

 ## Отношения с другими группами